imthekryptic/random/Discord RPC/README.md

-Some scripts I have made for Discord RPC
+# Some scripts I have made for Discord RPC
+[happysunday.py](happysunday.py) shows the time remaining until the next Sunday (in UTC)